 I think the hard part will be making all this stuff a habit.
 In part, that is why I am running the experiment.
 And I am stating my intentions out loud so that I can be held accountable.
 Embarrassment is a terrible punishment.
 It also gives me a reason to refine my list and improve my ideas.
 Please, leave a comment below with comments or criticisms.

-The Do-Nothing Diet top seven simple rules
+The Do-Nothing Diet rules

-1) Do NOT diet!
+1) Do NOT stress.

+In other words, do NOT diet.
 As I mentioned in the introduction, when I say “diet,” I mean restricting calories.
 Again, my goal is to lose weight by establishing enjoyable lifelong eating habits.
 Restricting calories has never worked for me.
 Besides, it takes the joy out of life.

 More importantly, I believe my body is smarter than I am, and eventually, it will rebel.
 My body will think it is dying — stuck in a famine without end — and go into emergency survival mode.
 And one of the things a body does to survive is gain weight.
-Think of the fat around your belly like your emergency food supply.
+Think of the fat around your belly as your emergency food supply.
 Besides, just because I reach my target weight doesn’t mean I’ll be healthy.
 You can still be skinny and fat!

-5) Drink a lot of ice water.
+3) Drink a lot of water, especially ice water.

 Water contains a lot of dissolved minerals.
 If your body is missing any of those, it gets hungry.
 Water is also essential to keep your metabolism running, like oil in a car.
 Now, throw some ice cubes in it and — voila — I’ll get a free workout as my body warms the water.